 Once guests have left Project Hope for the Homeless, Tonya offers a multi-pronged approach to help them maintain their successful transition.
 Through the Aftercare program, hundreds of individuals and families who have found themselves homeless have found their own house or apartment, a more comprehensive treatment facility, and a new lease of life.

-Eighty-six (86) percent of all guests who stayed at the shelter in 2020 transitioned into a better life and our rate of recidivism is less than 10 percent.
+Eighty-six percent (86%) of all guests who stayed at the shelter in 2022 transitioned into a better life and our rate of recidivism is about 6%.
 Former guests have returned to Project Hope for the Homeless to serve as volunteers, employees, members of the Board of Trustees or financial donors.
 We enjoy relationship with many different organizations that help us to achieve our goals to restore hope and renew lives and to provide ongoing care for guests of Project Hope for the Homeless.

 From time to time, we may be the only family our guests have during the holidays.
 We are blessed to offer them Thanksgiving baskets complete with a turkey and all the fixings which are donated by Truline Industries to each year during the Thanksgiving holiday seasons.
 Christmas gifts are made available to our current guests and those in our Aftercare program.
 This is made possible by our wonderful donors through our Christmas adoption program.
 We also host several events throughout the year specifically for our Aftercare guests, designed to keep in touch with them and help remind them they are still cared for.